discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 <GridItem sm="6">
 <Card title="Precasting">
-For encounters where boons get stripped but unique buffs do not you can precast these skills.
+In 100CM boons get stripped but unique buffs do not you can precast these skills.
 1. If you can get in combat briefly stack <Item id="24609"/> and <Item id="24599"/>
 2. <Skill name="Sharpen Spines"/> while merged with Bristleback then swap pet
 3. <Skill name="Moa Stance"/>, <Skill id="12537"/> and <Skill name="Vulture Stance"/>
 4. <Skill name="One Wolf Pack"/>
 5. Swap skills if necessary
 6. Take the _Mistlock Singularity_ and merge with your pet

-If you have a _Mistlock Singularity_ present you can use this rotation
-1. If you can get in combat briefly stack <Item id="24609"/> and <Item id="24599"/>
-2. <Skill name="Sharpen Spines"/> while merged with Bristleback then swap pet
-3. If a fire field isn’t present use <Skill id="12504"/>.
-4. <Skill name="Moa Stance"/> with <Trait name="Leader of the Pack"/>.
-5. <Skill id="12621"/> to blast might.
-6. <Skill id="31914"/> to extend your boons.
-7. Use <Skill id="12537"/> and <Skill name="Vulture Stance"/>
-8. <Skill name="One Wolf Pack"/> then take the _Mistlock Singularity_ and merge with your pet.

 </Card>
 <Card title="Axe/Dagger Golem Rotation">